Last Updated on: 16th August 2023, 11:19 pm

 This implies that the physical needs of hermit crabs aren’t properly met.
-Inevitably, new owners learn about the care needs of hermit crabs as they go along, which can lead to costly mistakes.
+Inevitably, new owners learn about the care needs of hermit crabs as they go along, which can lead to life-ending mistakes.

 Why Would a Hermit Crab Die?

-It’s difficult to replicate a hermit crab’s natural habitat.
-They are used to living free on the beach, not in a tank.
-Beachfront shops may sell painted hermit crabs as souvenirs, but they are living creatures.
-To help hermit crabs flourish, they require the following items in their living environment:
+It’s difficult to replicate a hermit crab’s natural habitat because they’re used to living free on the beach, not in a tank.
+Beachfront shops may sell painted hermit crabs as souvenirs, but they’re living creatures.

-- Space – Choose at least a 10-gallon tank
+- Space – At least a 10-gallon tank.

-- Humidity – The tank must be solid and run to 80% humidity
+- Humidity – The tank must be solid and run to 80% humidity.

-- Substrate – Provide a sand substrate for burrowing during molting
+- Substrate – Provide a sand substrate for burrowing during molting.